 You won’t find a more robust oyster list in Atlanta than the one at Kimball House.
 Not only there are plenty of oysters from around the country to choose from, but the menu includes incredibly helpful descriptions, too.
 (Who wouldn’t want to throw back an oyster with notes of vidalia onion and breakfast radish?)
 While you’re working your way through those bivalves, go ahead and order a cocktail or two like a classic Sazerac or one of its rotating creations.

 Atlanta has a large Indian community with restaurants representative of different parts of the large country throughout the metro area.
-Decatur, though, is where you’ll find some of the city’s most iconic Indian restaurants, like Chai Pani, a fast-casual street food joint from the brain of Meherwan Irani with crave-worthy dishes like kale pakora and okra fries.
+Decatur, though, is where you’ll find some of the city’s most iconic Indian restaurants, like Chai Pani, a fast casual street food joint from the brain of Meherwan Irani with crave-worthy dishes like kale pakora and okra fries.
 For a more classic take, visit Zyka a few miles away.
 Counter service and with no frills, people line up to feast on their chicken 65, vegetable samosa, and pistachio kulfi (a rich frozen dessert).

-How to order: Takeout and online ordering available.
+How to order: Order online via website.